ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 ~~~
 esmvalcore.cmor.check.CMORCheckError: There were errors in variable GPP:
-Variable GPP units unknown can not be converted to kg m-2 s-1 in cube:
+ GPP: units should be kg m-2 s-1, not unknown
 ~~~
 {: .error}